-1. Structure – Now I’m not saying your living environment isn’t structured, but a work place is designed specifically for work to get done.
-You may have a designated office, desk or work area.
+- Structure – Now, I’m not saying your living environment isn’t structured, but a workplace is designed specifically for work to get done.
+You may have a designated office, desk, or work area.
 There are probably specific areas set aside for meetings.

-2. Boundaries – This is a big one.
+- Boundaries – This is a big one.
 Prior to the pandemic, there were a significant number of us who could only get work done… at work.
 For others, there was only so much work you could get done remotely.
 There was a much clearer line between work and home.
-With out that boundary, we have many more options (i.e., distractions) on what we can do.
+Without that boundary, we have many more options (i.e., distractions) on what we can do.

 If we don’t have those distractions, we don’t think about them (again, mental energy).
 You certainly wouldn’t think about doing your laundry between meetings at work, and you definitely wouldn’t be able to chip away at a house project.

 Think about it, what’s a vacation?
 Novelty.
 What’s going to a new restaurant?
 Novelty.
 What’s meeting with a new sales client?
 Novelty.
-Each one of these things are stimulating to our brains.
-Even if it’s every so slightly, it inspires our imagination.
+Each one of these things is stimulating to our brains.
+Even if it’s ever so slightly, it inspires our imagination.

-4. Social connection.
-This is not only a chance to connect with your colleagues, but also feeding off of the set expectations that they’re working, so you should be too.
+- Social connection.
+This is not only a chance to connect with your colleagues but also feeding off of set expectations that they’re working on, so you should be too.

 Before we move on to the solutions, let’s not forget to address some of the things that have changed: